top of page

 EMPLOYER PLAN INFORMATION

-43. ERISA Lifestyle Health Plans with Insufficient Funds in their Accounts to Pay Approved Claims.
+40. ERISA Lifestyle Health Plans with Insufficient Funds in their Accounts to Pay Approved Claims

-In July 2021, RMI issued notice to plan sponsors whose plans were reported by Medova to be underfunded as of June 10, 2021.
-The Medova Lifestyle Health Plans are self-funded health plans that are funded by contributions from the Sponsoring Employer.
-As noted in the Liquidation section above, RMI and Verdegard are in the process of issuing liquidation packages to the Sponsoring Employers whose plans lack sufficient funds in the plan’s bank account to pay all remaining unpaid claims and other plan expenses.
-These unpaid claims can be resolved by the Sponsoring Employer by payment of the Plan Responsibility amount owed for the claim to the TPA, by negotiating a settlement directly with the owed provider, or by providing sufficient documentation that a claim has been written off by the owed provider.
-The liquidation package will contain an unpaid claims report identifying each individual claim that remains unpaid that needs to be resolved by the Sponsoring Employer.
+In July 2021, RMI issued notice to Employer Plan Sponsors whose plans were reported by Medova to be underfunded as of June 10, 2021.
+The Medova Lifestyle Health Plans are self-funded health plans that are funded by contributions from the Employer Plan Sponsor.
+As noted in the Liquidation section above, a liquidation package has been issued to Employer Plan Sponsors whose plans lack sufficient funds in the plan’s bank account to pay all remaining unpaid claims and other plan expenses.
+The liquidation package contained an unpaid claims report which identified each individual claim that remained unpaid at the time of issuance that should be resolved by the Employer Plan Sponsor.
+The Employer Plan Sponsor should resolve all unpaid claims and other plan expenses listed on the liquidation report directly with the party listed as owed each unpaid claim or plan expense.

-To the extent that a plan’s Stop Loss filing is denied, or the amount of Stop Loss reimbursement does not cover all unpaid claims incurred by the plan, it is RMI’s position that the Sponsoring Employer remains ultimately liable for paying these unpaid medical claims.
+To the extent that a plan’s Stop Loss filing is denied, or the amount of Stop Loss reimbursement does not cover all unpaid claims incurred by the plan, it is RMI’s position that the Employer Plan Sponsor remains ultimately liable for paying these unpaid medical claims.

-Employers should notify their employees of the Plan’s status and that claims will not be paid until funded by the Employer.
-Employers should continue to update employees regarding the Plan’s status as the liquidation process progresses for the plan.
+Employer Plan Sponsors should notify their employees of the Plan’s status and that claims will not be paid until the claims are resolved by the Employer Plan Sponsor.
+Employer Plan Sponsors should continue to update affected participants as the Employer Plan Sponsor resolves their unpaid claims.

-If a Plan Sponsor fails to fully resolve all unpaid claims and other plan expenses owed by the Plan within the time frame allowed, RMI will notify the plan participants of the Plan Sponsor’s failure to resolve the expenses and of the participants’ rights to further pursue their Plan Sponsor under ERISA for any unpaid medical claims.
-Due to the lack of current funding, RMI will not be instituting litigation against any additional Plan Sponsors, unless and until additional resources become available to RMI.
-RMI will continue to pursue any actions it already filed to attempt to enforce plan documents against Plan Sponsors.
-See “DOCUMENT K” under Documents.
+For Plans where an Employer Plan Sponsor failed to resolve all unpaid claims and other plan expenses owed by the Plan, RMI has notified each patient with unpaid claims of their Employer Plan Sponsor’s failure to resolve the expenses and of the patient’s rights to further pursue their Employer Plan Sponsor under ERISA for any unpaid medical claims.
+Due to the lack of current funding and given the Court’s Order dissolving RMI’s Interim Independent Fiduciary role, RMI will not be instituting litigation against any additional Employer Plan Sponsors.

 BROKER INFORMATION

 RMI is not issuing payment from any Medova plan bank accounts for any broker commissions.
-The obligation to pay commissions is considered to be an expense of the Sponsoring Employer, NOT the Plan.
-If a broker believes it is owed any commissions from a Sponsoring Employer for a Medova plan, the broker should contact the Sponsoring Employer directly.
+The obligation to pay commissions is considered to be an expense of the Employer Plan Sponsor, NOT the Plan.
+If a broker believes it is owed any commissions from a Employer Plan Sponsor for a Medova plan, the broker should contact the Employer Plan Sponsor directly.

 TAX INFORMATION

-The 720 forms must be filed by the plan sponsor, which is the employer as defined by the IRS.
+The 720 forms must be filed by the Employer Plan Sponsor, which is the employer as defined by the IRS.
 See “DOCUMENT M” under Documents.

 The enrollment numbers provided in the letter dated July 15, 2022, were gathered using the "Snapshot Count Method", which is "the number of lives covered on a date equals the actual number of lives covered on the designated date".
 This method can combine employees of the group and spouses/children/family members covered.
 The IRS instructions to use these numbers are to add together the four quarters for which you are reporting, then divide by four to get the average count per quarter.